 For most foreigners, Permanent Residence is a stepping stone to Bulgarian citizenship.
 Under Bulgarian Residence Law, a foreign national may apply for citizenship after holding Permanent Residence for at least five years.
 They must also meet other conditions, including a clean criminal record, proven integration, and knowledge of the Bulgarian language.

 Temporary Residence, however, does not necessarily result in citizenship.
-The Temporary Residence holders first need to progress to Permanent Residence by fulfilling the condition of continuous residence and proving that they intend to remain in Bulgaria.
+Temporary residence holders must first progress to Permanent Residence.
+To do so, they must meet the continuous residence requirement and show a clear intention to remain in Bulgaria.

 Practical Differences Between the Two Residence Types